Digital-Identity-Labs/little_disco/README.md

 ### As a Docker container

-A very simple Docker file is included
+A very simple, unconfigured Docker file is included - you should customise it or mount a configuration file in it.

 * Build a Docker image with `docker build -t little_disco ./`
 * Run the image with `docker run -p 8080:80 little_disco`
+* Connect on http://localhost:8080/ to see the index menu or http://localhost:8080/?entityID=https%3A%2F%2Fsho.digitalidentitylabs.com%2Fshibboleth to see the Discovery service

 ## Configuration